 The unique picture Kaminski submitted showed him holding a golf club while dressed in a bathing suit and his military fatigues.
 He won the contest.

 As the grand prize winner, Kaminski flew to Las Vegas, stayed at the Treasure Island Resort, and golfed at the Lake Las Vegas Resort with Gulbis, a LPGA Tour Professional.

 Playing in fatigues and boots, Kaminski shot a 75 and Gulbis shot a 69.
-Kaminski's National Guard duty ended in March 2006, but he stated he will re-enlist even though he recently became engaged to Tina Hunchak.
-The couple's wedding plans are not finalized at this time.
+Kaminski's National Guard duty ended in March 2006, but he stated he will re-enlist.

-Kaminski enrolled at CCAC because of quality education at convenient locations and affordabale price.
+Kaminski enrolled at CCAC because of quality education at convenient locations and affordable price.
 He enjoyed his time at North Campus, especially his involvement with the Golf and Bowling Teams.